History

 Around 03:00

-The entire camp was in the hands of the prisoners.
-Inside the barbed-wire terror, there was not a single police officer.
-Beyond it, the large forces had completed the siege and were preparing to suppress the revolt.
-At dawn, the Spaç labor camp would be reached by Feçor Shehu, the Deputy Minister of Internal Affairs, who later, after going to the dominant point of the camp, called on the prisoners to restore order and to comply with the internal regulations.
+The entire camp was in the hands of the convicts.
+Inside the barbed-wire terror there was not a single police officer.
+Beyond it, numerous forces had carried out the encirclement and were preparing to suppress the revolt.
+At dawn, Feçor Shehu, deputy minister of Internal Affairs, would arrive at the Spaç prison-camp, who later, after going to the dominant point of the camp, called on the prisoners to establish order and to implement the internal regulation.

 22 May